thiagolrpinho/MP-Trabalho-1-20perguntas/readme.md

 ```
 To generate a graphical representantion of how much the code is abranged by the tests.

 *I must warn that Gcov is not associating all my tests to the code its protect.
 I'm not sure why.
-But when I found I'll fix it.
-My first concern was to make tests that work and later to make tests that gcov would undestand.*
+But when I found I'll fix it. *

 ## More information
 There's a folder created with doxygen that contains an interactive way to see the classes and methods useds in the game.